evanfloden/website-1/README.md

 # [codecheck.org.uk](https://codecheck.org.uk)

-CODE CHECK is a process for independent reproduction of computations and awarding of time-stamped certificates for successful reproductions of scholarly articles.
+CODECHECK is a process for independent reproduction of computations and awarding of time-stamped certificates for successful reproductions of scholarly articles.

 ## Logo and badge